unity3d-jp/MeshSync/Documentation~/GeometryNodes.md

-# Geometry Nodes
+# Geometry Nodes Synchronization

 Geometry Nodes is a feature that is currently only provided by Blender and used for modifying the geometry of an object with node-based operations.
-Meshsync will automatically synchronize geometry node instances during the sync process from the DCC tool to Unity
+Meshsync will automatically synchronize geometry node instances during the sync process from the DCC tool to Unity.

 ## Operations